Surrogate-guided sampling designs for classification of rare outcomes from electronic medical records data: Proof of Theorem 2.1

 \beqa\bal AUC = \Phi(\sqrt{R_{AUC}}) = \Phi \left( \sqrt{\dfrac{(\mu_1 - \mu_0)^2}{\sigma_1^2 + \sigma_0^2}} \right). \eal\eeqa

-In the classification setting, coefficients are estimated from the development sample $\mathbf{D}^{S}(n)$, where $\mathbf{D}^{S}(n)$ is generated with sampling design $S$ and with development sample size $n$.
+In the classification setting, coefficients are estimated from the training sample $\mathbf{D}^{S}(n)$, where $\mathbf{D}^{S}(n)$ is generated with sampling design $S$ and with training sample size $n$.
 We use $AUC(Y|\mathbf{D}^{S}(n))$ to denote an indexing of resulting validation AUC, where

 \beq\bal AUC(Y|\mathbf{D}^{S}(n)) &= \Phi(\sqrt{R_{AUC}(\mathbf{D}^{S}(n))}) \\ R_{AUC}(\mathbf{D}^{S}(n)) &= \dfrac{(\hat{\mu}_1 - \hat{\mu}_0)^2}{\hat{\sigma}_1^2+ \hat{\sigma}_0^2}. \eal\eeq